Where does Current Automotive get its cars?

 We often get cars for our inventory straight from the previous owners.

-While it’s possible to buy all makes of plug-in vehicles this way, it’s the most common way we buy a Tesla.
+While it’s possible to buy all makes of plug-in vehicles this way, it’s the most common way we acquire Teslas.
 We often have private sellers come straight to us – after all, our many years spent at Tesla forged some deep connections within the community.

 We don’t wait for every good car to come to us though, so our team actively scours the private market for the best plug-in vehicles available.